stronnag/msp-rs/README.md

 ### Other

-There is an [similar Golang example](https://github.com/stronnag/msp-go); you may judge which is the cleanest / simplest, however the rust version is also slightly capable.
+There is an [similar Golang example](https://github.com/stronnag/msp-go); you may judge which is the cleanest / simplest.

 ## Licence